Walworth Road, Andover - walking, wheeling and cycling scheme

 Encouraging safe and sustainable active travel in the area.

-Before completing the survey, please read the information pack to understand the proposals in more detail.
+View the information pack for details of the proposals.to understand the proposals in more detail. - Scheme background

 The Test Valley (north) Local Walking and Cycling Infrastructure Plan (LCWIP) identified the need for a new cycle route to link Picket Piece with Andover town centre.
 This new route (route 200) will travel along Walworth Road.
 At the same time, the route was identified as requiring higher quality walking and wheeling* facilities.
 Some of this new infrastructure is being delivered in conjunction with various residential and commercial developments that have been built or are due to be built in the area.
 The remainder of the route is being designed and delivered by Hampshire County Council, as the Highway Authority.